leptonai/gpud/README.md

 ### Does GPUd send data to lepton.ai?

-It is possible that GPUd sends basic host information to lepton.ai to help understand how GPUd is used (e.g., UUID, hostname).
+GPUd collects a small anonymous usage signal by default to help the engineering team better understand usage frequencies.
 The data is strictly anonymized and **does not contain any senstive data**.
-You can also disable this behavior by setting `GPUD_NO_USAGE_STATS=true` in /etc/default/gpud
+You can disable this behavior by setting `GPUD_NO_USAGE_STATS=true`.
+If GPUd is run with systemd (default option for the `gpud up` command), you can add `GPUD_NO_USAGE_STATS=true` to the `/etc/default/gpud` environment file.

-Once you opt-in to the lepton.ai platform, the GPUd periodically sends more detailed information about the host (e.g., GPU model and metrics), via the secure channel.
+If you opt-in to log in to the Lepton AI platform, to assist you with more helpful GPU health states, GPUd periodically sends system runtime related information about the host to the platform.
+All these info are system workload and health info, and contain no user data.
+The data are sent via secure channels.

 ## Learn more